Ramsey, New Jersey

 Ramsey is a borough in Bergen County, in the U.S. state of New Jersey.
 It is a suburb of New York City, located 26 mi northwest of Midtown Manhattan.
 As of the 2020 United States census, the borough's population was 14,798, an increase of 325 (+2.2%) from the 2010 census count of 14,473, which in turn reflected an increase of 122 (+0.9%) from the 14,351 counted in the 2000 census.

 Ramsey was incorporated as a borough by an act of the New Jersey Legislature on March 10, 1908, from portions of Hohokus Township (whose remnants are now Mahwah Township).
 Additional territory was annexed from Waldwick in 1921, and portions of the borough were ceded to Saddle River in 1925.

 History

 Before European settlement, the area that became Ramsey was occupied by the Lenape Native Americans in the United States.

 The most noteworthy local historical site is the Old Stone House, which is, as its name describes, both old and constructed of stone, though its construction materials in the early 1700s also included hog's hair.
 It was originally a Dutch farmhouse and served as a tavern during the Revolutionary War.
 Legend has it that Aaron Burr slaked his thirst at this site, on his way to courting the woman who would become his wife in Ho-Ho-Kus.
-The structure opened as a historic site in 1960 with a display of old pitchers.
+The structure opened as a historic site in 1960 with a display of antique pitchers.

 Ramsey is named after Peter J. Ramsey, a 19th-century landowner who died c.
-1854, who had sold the land that became the site of a railroad station called "Ramsey's" in 1848.
+1854, who had sold the land that in 1848 became the site of a railroad station called "Ramsey's Station".